Red Twig Dogwood

 Cornus sericea

-a tree with red leaves
+a bush with red berries and green leaves

 A native multi-season shrub prized for its brilliant red winter stems that provide stunning color when most plants are dormant.
 This adaptable shrub produces clusters of white flowers in spring, followed by white berries that attract birds, while the bright red bark creates dramatic winter interest against snow.
 Thriving in wet soils where other shrubs fail, it's perfect for rain gardens and naturalizing.